mahmoudalbardan/heatmaps-using-RSS-wifi-values/README.md

 Heatmaps are saved in the folder "./figures".

-"./json_files" is a temporary file where data are copied, unziped and treated to produce dataframes that are pickled as pandas.DataFrame objects in "./pickled_dataframes".
+"./json_files" is a file where data are saved temporarly, copied, unziped and treated to produce dataframes that are pickled as pandas.DataFrame objects in "./pickled_dataframes".
 These dataframes are used to compute the heatmaps.

 Run using: